ShimantoRahman/empulse/docs/guide/metrics/user_defined_value_metric.rst

 --------------------------------------

-Now that we have defined the cost-benefit matrix, we can also create expected cost and savings metrics by just changing the ``kind`` of metric.
+Now that we have defined the cost-benefit matrix, we can also create expected cost and savings metrics by just changing the ``strategy`` of metric.

 Expected Cost
 ~~~~~~~~~~~~~

 .. code-block:: python

+    from empulse.metrics import CostStrategy

     clv, d, f, gamma = sympy.symbols('clv d f gamma')

     expected_cost_loss = (
-        Metric(kind='cost')  # change the kind to 'savings'
+        Metric(CostStrategy())  # change the kind to cost
         .add_tp_benefit(gamma * (clv - d - f))
         .add_tp_benefit((1 - gamma) * -f)
         .add_fp_cost(d + f)